DCSO/balboa/README.md

 Dependencies:

 - Go 1.7 or later
-- [RocksDB](https://rocksdb.org/) 5.0 or later (shared lib)
+- [RocksDB](https://rocksdb.org/) 5.0 or later (shared lib, with LZ4 support)
 - [tpl](https://troydhanson.github.io/tpl/index.html) (shared lib)

-On Debian (testing), one can satisfy these dependencies with:
+On Debian (testing and stretch-backports), one can satisfy these dependencies with:

 ```
-apt install librocksdb5.14 libtpl0
+apt install librocksdb-dev libtpl-dev
 ```

 ## Usage